aanandp123/patient-management-system/README.md

 ##Features:
-1. A register page that allows a new user to enter his/her details and create an account.
+1. A register page that allows a new user (patient) to enter his/her details and create an account.

-2. A login page that allows users (patients) and the admin (client) to access the website.
+2. A login page that allows users (patients) and the admin (physiotherapist) to access the website.

 3. A user homepage that displays the upcoming appointments with the admin for the month.